REROOT THE VILLAGE

 • We are partnering with herbalists, farmers, and land stewards to build a free birthing garden in the DMV.

-• An intimate group of all ages, abilities, and interests.
+• Let’s sit at the feet of our elders.
+Join an intimate group of all ages, abilities, and interests.
 This is a child-friendly space.

 • We partner with local artists, community health workers, caterers, and students to host each gathering in a new location within the DMV and Eastern Shore regions.